 People attracted to both men and women.
 It can also be used to describe identity.
 In the public health context, the usage of this term is limited to describing sexual behavior.
 This usage leads to a lot of misconceptions, such as the idea that a bisexual is always/ concurrently having sex with men and women; or that a married man who has sex with other men is necessarily bisexually oriented.
 Not true.
 A homosexual person forced into marriage with someone of the other sex does not ‘become’ bisexual.
 Likewise, an individual could be in a committed relationship with one other individual (of any sex) and still be bisexually oriented and identified.
 Bisexuality, as the quip goes, is about “what’s in your head, not who’s in your bed”.

 Transgender refers to individuals whose sense of their own gender differs from their biological sex.
 For example, it could refer to individuals assigned male, who are actually women or non-binary, or to individuals assigned female, who are actually men or non-binary.
-A transgender person may or may not desire sex-reassignment surgery, and could have any sexual orientation.
+A transgender person may or may not desire gender-affirmation (formerly sex-reassignment) surgery, and could have any sexual orientation.
+Note that ‘transgender’ is an adjective not a noun.
+Use “transgender people”, not “transgenders”.

-Transwomen/ Transgender women/ Male To Female Transgender (MTF)
+Transwomen/ Transgender women/ Male To Female Transgender person (MTF)

 This term refers to individuals assigned male at birth who are actually women.
-Some (but not all) of these individuals opt for sex-reassignment surgery to align their external sexual characteristics with their mental sex.
+Some (but not all) of these individuals opt forgender-affirmation (formerly sex-reassignment) surgery to align their external sexual characteristics with their gender.

-Transmen/ Transgender men/ Female To Male Transgender (FTM)
+Transmen/ Transgender men/ Female To Male Transgender person (FTM)

 This term refers to individuals assigned female at birth who are actually men.
-Some (but not all) of these individuals opt for sex-reassignment surgery to align their external sexual characteristics with their mental sex.
+Some (but not all) of these individuals opt for gender-affirmation (formerly sex-reassignment) surgery to align their external sexual characteristics with their gender.

 LGBT or Queer